yousefelassal/quote-cron/README.md

 > Reality leaves a lot to the imagination.

 > Go put your creed into the deed.
 Nor speak with double tongue.

+> We cannot do everything at once, but we can do something at once.